iterative/dvc.org/content/docs/studio/user-guide/projects-and-experiments/live-metrics-and-plots.md

 - **Completed** - Iterative Studio does not expect to receive any more updates for these experiments.
 Once the experiment concludes, you can delete the live metrics row from the project table.
 Iterative Studio does not automatically commit and push the final results of your experiment to Git.
-Your CI action should persist the final results in Git.
+If you want to save the experiment result, you should persist it using appropriate Git commands.

 <admon>